 The joint advisory committee shall make its recommendations to the Provosts of each institution in February 2018, and the two Provosts shall make the final selection.
 We anticipate awarding a total of six professorships during the two-year period spanning academic years 2018-19 and 2019-20.

 RECIPIENTS OF THE PROFESSORSHIP:

 Entrepreneurship and Innovation

-Keohane Visiting Professors will expand educational opportunities in entrepreneurship and innovation by advancing the two universities’ collaborative work in design and systems thinking, entrepreneurial pedagogy (Rebecca White, fall 2017 from the University of Tampa), entrepreneurial leadership (Jim Clifton, fall 2017-spring 2018, from Gallup), and regional entrepreneurial ecosystems and technology commercialization (Tom Byers, spring 2018 from Stanford University).
+Keohane Visiting Professors are expanding educational opportunities in entrepreneurship and innovation by advancing the two universities’ collaborative work in design and systems thinking, entrepreneurial pedagogy (Rebecca White, University of Tampa), entrepreneurial leadership (Jim Clifton, Gallup), and regional entrepreneurial ecosystems and technology commercialization (Tom Byers, Stanford University).

-To advance existing social engagement and innovation programs at the two campuses and inspire students and faculty to consider how their work can improve the community, the professorship will support artists whose work explores various aspects of social activism: Jace Clayton, and Nina Chanel Abney.
+To advance existing social engagement and innovation programs at the two campuses and inspire students and faculty to consider how their work can improve the community, the professorship is supporting artists whose work explores various aspects of social activism: Jace Clayton and Nina Chanel Abney.
 The resulting activities will encourage new and different approaches to using art to effect social change and will foster further opportunities for collaborations within and between Duke and UNC.